jlb10333/longinus/README.md

   - Gravity repulsors
 - Shield
   - Lock-on stun weapon emplacements
+  - Fixed lasers (shield blocks the lasers' path and allows the player to proceed undamaged)
 - Chain
   - Cranks (grab on with chain, spin around to make something in the environment move)